utkarsh-naman/3T/Docs/docs.md

 >declared [here](../src/model/structure.go#L7)
 ## Game Graph

+The game graph would be a uni-directional graph connecting the nodes (States) to its children nodes (next States)

+### Game graph representation
 The game graph is a key value pair map with key of type State (uint32) and the value of type struct StateProps (short for State Properties)

 State Properties:
-* A slice []State containing all the next states
+* NextStates: A slice []State containing all the next states
 * Score of type float32 to store score of a state as a move
-* WinDepth means the maximum number of steps in which the State as a move guarantees a win if played strategically, value 10 means (cannot guarantee a win from this state)
+* WinDepth: the maximum number of steps in which the State as a move guarantees a win if played strategically, value 10 means (cannot guarantee a win from this state)
-* LoseDepth means the minimum number of steps in which the State as a move guarantees a lose if the opponent play optimal, value 10 means (cannot guarantee a lose from this state)
+* LoseDepth: the minimum number of steps in which the State as a move guarantees a lose if the opponent play optimal, value 10 means (cannot guarantee a lose from this state)

 ```go
 type StateProps struct {